saezlab/kinact/README.md

 A0JLT2_S226  −0.080786   1.069710   0.519780   0.520883  −0.296040
 ```

 Prior-knowledge information about kinase-substrate interactions can be loaded from the `pypath` package (see also the [documentation](http://omnipathdb.org/) or the [github repository](https://github.com/saezlab/pypath)).
 Per default, interactions from [PhosphoSitePlus](http://www.phosphosite.org/) and [Signor](http://signor.uniroma2.it/) are loaded, but other sources from pypath can be specified with the `sources` parameter of the function.
-For kinase-substrate interactions from other organisms, specify `organim='yeast` or `organism='mouse'` in the function call.
+For kinase-substrate interactions from other organisms, specify `organim='yeast'` or `organism='mouse'` in the function call.

 ```python
 adjacency_matrix = kinact.get_kinase_targets()